ahmadawais/awesome-random-stuff/readme.md

 ### September 10, 2021
 - [Headers.me | Cover images that get you followers](https://www.headers.me/) - Create matching cover images for the social media platforms you love without the need of any complex design tools or templates. #twitter
 - [Web Skills](https://andreasbm.github.io/web-skills/) - A visual overview of useful skills to learn as a web developer
+- [DevOps Bootcamp | Techworld with Nana](https://www.techworld-with-nana.com/devops-bootcamp) - Become a Devops engineer | 6-month program to start your career as DevOps engineer
 ### September 9, 2021
 - [State Management In Next.js — Smashing Magazine](https://www.smashingmagazine.com/2021/08/state-management-nextjs/) - By combining some React APIs, we can accurately manage “simple” states.
 With Next.js though, we can quickly find situations where we need to accommodate many other requirements.
 Let’s have a look at some patterns to accomplish all that.
 ### September 8, 2021